snowplow/snowplow-javascript-tracker/api-docs/docs/browser-tracker/browser-tracker.api.md

     withServerAnonymisation?: boolean;
 };

-// Warning: (ae-forgotten-export) The symbol "CorePlugin" needs to be exported by the entry point index.module.d.ts
-//
 // @public
 export interface BrowserPlugin extends CorePlugin {
     activateBrowserPlugin?: (tracker: BrowserTracker) => void;
 }

-// Warning: (ae-forgotten-export) The symbol "CorePluginConfiguration" needs to be exported by the entry point index.module.d.ts
-//
 // @public
 export interface BrowserPluginConfiguration extends CorePluginConfiguration {
     /* The plugin to add */